 There is no hope of my knowing what ‘unformed visions’ of Lizzie’s life could have possibly passed by in ‘ghostly train’ before her.
 Some aspects of her life we will never fully know.
 While I may not ever be able to fill in the gaps, I’ve not yet reached a point where I have lost interest in pursuing Elizabeth Siddal and chronicling information about her here at LizzieSiddal.com.
 This site is my journey.
-It is a journey that I started alone, but over the past nine years of this online project, I have discovered fellow travelers.
-So while I dedicate my time to these pages, please don’t make the assumption that this is solely my site.
+It is a journey that I started alone, but over the past ten years of this online project, I have discovered fellow travelers.
+So while I dedicate my time to these pages, this is not solely my site.
 It is here for all of us who have been captivated by Elizabeth Siddal, for those of us compelled to search, to read, to follow paths that will somehow help us to understand.
 We are what I like to call ‘Elizabeth Siddal enthusiasts’.
 You’re probably one too.

 But in case you’re not: